catseye/ellsync/README.md

     the timestamp, or otherwise work around the timestamp issue.
 One option might be to run `diff` on every pair of files, and invalidate the timestamp on any files that do differ.
-*   On external media on my OS, sometimes the sync is very fast, but the subsequent unmount/"writing data to device, do not remove" phase takes a very long time.
-    See if there is a way to call `fsync` on the files updated by `rsync` so that the delay happens at sync time.
 *   Tab-completion of stream names.
 *   (Aspirational) Ability to convert the backup router to a `dot` file (`graphviz`) so that the relationships between the streams can be easily visualized.